 The Devil’s Garden Loop Trail is actually three separate Arches hiking trails stitched together with a total roundtrip distance of 7.2 miles (11.6 km).

-Part of this hike is one of the best short hikes in Arches National Park that takes you to Landscape Arch, one of the longest stone spans in the world.
-Almost anyone of any age and ability will be able to hike the flat & easy Landscape Arch trail.
+The first section of the Devil’s Garden trail takes you to Landscape Arch and is one of the best short hikes in Arches National Park.
+Landscape Arch is notable as one of the longest stone spans in the world.
+Almost anyone of any age and ability will be able to enjoy the kid-friendly hike along the flat & easy Landscape Arch trail.

 At a minimum, it’s worth the drive to this most northern section of Arches National Park to see the Landscape Arch – it’s massive!